aidanmeyer32/GbaGame/README.txt

-This is a simple GBA mario-like game where the player must hit as many mystery blocks possible before the time runs out.
+This is a simple GBA mario-like game where the player must hit 10 mystery boxes to win.